-SNOHOMISH COUNTY, Wash. -- It’s been four months since a 39-year-old Jessica Seybold was last seen on December 12, 2017.
+SNOHOMISH COUNTY, Wash. -- 39-year-old Jessica Seybold was last seen on December 12, 2017.
 The mother of two disappeared from the Arlington area.

 “It's been a nightmare.
 I'd really prefer her just to come home and look at me and say, 'Momma, I love you!'” said Becky Woeppel.